-An expanded access program is now available for pembrolizumab, Merck’s investigational anti-PD-1 immunotherapy, for eligible patients with advanced melanoma who have been previously treated with ipilimumab and, if indicated, a BRAF inhibitor.
-The U.S. Food and Drug Administration has agreed to the initiation of this program.
-The study is available on www.clinicaltrials.gov.
+In some countries outside the U.S., an expanded access program is available for pembrolizumab, Merck’s anti-PD-1 antibody, for eligible patients with advanced melanoma who have been previously treated with ipilimumab and, if indicated, a BRAF inhibitor.
+Information is available on www.clinicaltrials.gov.

 Only physicians can enroll patients in the EAP.
 Patients should work through their physician to determine if they are eligible to enroll in the EAP.

 The pembrolizumab Expanded Access Program for advanced melanoma is no longer enrolling new patients in the U.S. since the medicine is now approved by the U.S. Food and Drug Administration (marketed under the brand name KEYTRUDA®).
 If you have questions about the transition from the EAP, please talk to your physician or call the Merck Access Program care team at 1-855-257-3932.